“Small Shop Showdown” competition for rent-free space at Huntington Mall

 “Maybe they weren’t confident before, but this is an opportunity to let them see this is doable,” MacDuff said.

-And it turns out this isn’t just and opportunity for the winner.
+And it turns out this isn’t just an opportunity for the winner.

 “Obviously we are only picking one person, but we’re going to look at all these business plans and there could be an opportunity to work with a lot of these different businesses and get them into the Huntington Mall.